GraFiddle/angular-chart/README.md

 ---
 ##### rows.type : String
-Possible values: `line, spline, bar, scatter, area`
+Possible values: `line, spline, bar, scatter, area, area-spline, step, area-step, step`

 ---
 ##### rows.name : String
 Optional name for the row.

 ---
+#### rows.color : String
+Defines the color for this row.

+---
 #### type : String
-Possible values: `line, spline, bar, scatter, bar, donut`
+Possible values: `line, spline, bar, scatter, donut`

 Defines which kind of chart should be rendered.
 The value will be the default for `rows.type`.